hhussain04/terminalwebsite/README.md

 # Terminal Portfolio

-This is a terminal-based portfolio site built with React, Tailwind CSS, and Vite.js.
+This is a terminal-based portfolio site built with React and TailwindCSS.
 It features a retro terminal interface with various commands to display information about me, my projects, my skills, and contact details.

 ## Table of Contents